 According to the Centers for Disease Control and Prevention, about 140,000 people in America get colorectal cancer each year, and more than 50,000 people die of it.
-Risk increases with age, as more than 90% of colorectal cancers occur in people who are 50 years old or older.
+Risk increases with age, as more than 90% of colorectal cancers occur in people who are 45 years old or older.
 But there is good news.
-You can cover your bottom, and the bottoms of those you love, through early screening.
+Early screening can a long way to saving lives.

 How to get screened

 The best way to be screened is through a colonoscopy.
 Regular screening, beginning at age 45, is the key to preventing colorectal cancer.
 If you’re 45 to 75 years old, get screened for colorectal cancer regularly.
 If you’re younger than 45 and think you may be at high risk of getting colorectal cancer, or if you’re older than 75, ask your doctor if you should be screened.

 There are also at-home methods for colon cancer screening.
 Fecal immunochemical tests (FIT) test for hidden blood in the stool, which can be an early sign of colon cancer.
 Find a gastroenterologist to learn more about the options and to schedule your screening.
 Want to know more about colorectal cancer?
 Take this quiz to check your knowledge.

 Two colon cancer survivors, one a father of two and one a mother of three, are both sharing their screening and survival stories with FirstHealth to encourage others to be aware of changes in their health.